Xenely14/zig-minhook/README.md

 ```
 zig fetch --save git+https://github.com/Xenely14/zig-minhook#main
 ```
-2. In your `build.zig`, add the `minhook` module as a dependency you your program:
+2. In your `build.zig`, add the `minhook` module as a dependency to your program:
 ```zig
 const minhook = b.dependency("minhook", .{});